mikra01/nim_arm_template/README.md

 # nim_arm_template
-a simple Nim template with the arm-none-eabi-gcc toolchain.
+a simple Nim template with the arm-none-eabi-gcc toolchain and qemu. qemu's versatilepb machine emulation is used. newlib's "_write" is retargeted so "echo" outputs to uart0.

-compile the project with "nim build_lpc2148 project.nims"
+run the example with "nim run_armdemo project.nims"

 ### Remarks
-don't expect that the outcome is running on the target - some symbols are still missing (memcpy for instance)
+- example is not running on real hardware because of the simplified uart function
+- TODO: get the timertick running